francesco-losciale/haskell-state-monad/Monad.md

 Given the functions `f` and `g`, we can't use the usual `f . g` composition if we want to execute an effect after `f`.
 In order to use `.` composition operator, the type of the output of `f` should match the type of the input of `g`.

-What we want to achieve is actually this:
+What we want to achieve is this:

 Given two pure functions `f` and `g` below, we want a new pure function which would behave as the composition of `f` and `g`.